ucdavis-bioinformatics-training/2021-ASM-genome-assembly/Bacterial-taxonomy.md

 More information about .gff3 file [here](https://m.ensembl.org/info/website/upload/gff3.html).

 Bacteria can have more than one copy of the 16S gene.
-Our isolate here have 14 copies of this gene.
+Our isolate has 14 copies of this gene.

 `head -n2 16S_bacillus.fasta`